anshour/live-tracking-app/README.md

 ## 🚧 Known Limitations

-- No persistent database; all data is in-memory
+- No persistent database, all data is in-memory
 - Simple WebSocket auth using JWT (no refresh tokens strategy)
 - History data reset on server restart